Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 10. After the certificate uploads, click Save.

-NOTE: If your setup has more than one RADIUS server for validation, you can add more than one Common Name with the same certificate payload configuration.
+NOTE: If the setup has more than one RADIUS server for validation, you can add more than one Common Name with the same certificate payload configuration.

 2. Click Edit for the configuration profile you want to configure.